apache/echarts-doc/en/option/component/axis-common.md

 ##${prefix} value(string)

-Single category name
+Name of a category.

 ##${prefix} textStyle(Object)

-Text style of the category label.
+Text style of the category.

 {{ use:partial-text-style(
     prefix='##' + ${prefix},